zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 and because of [[the compounding factors]] and being correct.
 So, you really want to make sure you’re good at it so that genuine curiosity is very important.

+> Building specific knowledge will feel like play to you

+So, very often, it’s not something you sit down and then you [[reason]] about, it’s more found by [[observation]].
+You almost have to __look back on your own life__ and see what you’re actually good at.